 An assistance dog is an animal that assists those who need it.
-They can be trained as service or therapy animals depending on the individual’s needs.
-These furry beings have been providing support for those with disabilities, PTSD and more since the 1930s.
-They come in various shapes and sizes to suit all needs, and they can even be trained as a service or therapy animal.
+Depending on the individual’s needs, they can be trained as service or therapy animals.
+These furry beings have provided support for those with disabilities, PTSD and more since the 1930s.
+They come in various shapes and sizes to suit all needs and can even be trained as a service or therapy animals.
 There are so many reasons to love these animals.

 They are Adorable

 Alright, this might not be why you’re considering getting an assistance dog, but it can’t hurt to know that Assistance Dogs International has a list of the top ten cutest breeds you could choose from.
 You’ll be looking into Golden Retrievers, Labs, Great Pyrenees, Poodles, German Shepherds, Malteses, Pugs and more, to name a few.

 Assistance dogs provide support for those with disabilities that inhibit their quality of life and those with PTSD.
 For example, an assistance dog has been known to help keep their handler safe while navigating around traffic, guide their handler to help them get through public spaces and under stress, and provide support in the event of a panic attack.

 If you’re considering getting an assistance dog, training the dog may be scary.
 However, you do not have to be a professional trainer for this; there are many different ways you can teach your new furry friend.
 Even better, assistance dogs do not need to be trained from birth; they can start training at any point in their lives, depending on the dog and their needs.
 You would be surprised at how quickly these animals learn-and.
 The best part is, they want to please you!

 There are a variety of breeds that make OK assistance dogs.
 This means you can choose to determine the dog’s temperament and size to suit your lifestyle and needs best.
 Choosing from these breeds will help ensure that the dog is a good fit for your household.

 Assistance Dogs are Not Just for Those with Disabilities